 Q: Why did the line close twice?
 A: The full story is on the history pages, but in summary the initial (28 May 1955) closure was found to be illegal, and so British Railways was grudgingly forced to restore a service.
 It was only after a public inquiry and a clause to repeal part of the the original Lewes & East Grinstead Railway Act was passed by Parliament that the line could be properly closed (on 17 March 1958).
 It was the publicity around the fight to keep the line open that led to the founding of our Preservation Society.

 Q: When will the railway extend Westwards?
 A: We own the track-bed from Horsted Keynes to Ardingly, but this is a project for maybe 10 years time.
 The signalling and trackwork at Horsted Keynes have been designed and laid to accommodate the junction when the time comes.
 Any such development is also subject to obtaining planning permission, meeting other statutary requirements, and funding being available.
-It is accepted that the Railway must put its energies into the maintenance and development of the existing infrastructure for some years to come, after the extension to East Grinstead is completed, before turning our attention westwards.
-But plans are being formulated, including work towards reinstating the missing viaduct using second-hand bridge sections.
+It is accepted that the Railway must put its energies into the maintenance and development of the existing infrastructure for some years to come, now that the extension to East Grinstead is completed, before turning our attention westwards.
+But plans are being formulated, our options are safeguarded, including work towards reinstating the missing viaduct using second-hand bridge sections, a route agreed around the edge of the aggregates terminal, and space set aside for a Bluebell platform at Haywards Heath, although access to it would have to be via the main line.
 Further details of our plans are in the Long Term Plan on the Society's web pages.

 Q: Could the line to Ardingly be re-electrified?
 A: This is something we have not ruled out.
 However, it would be very expensive, so it would probably require outside financial assistance since such a project is not core to the Bluebell's operation.
 In addition, there are safety issues which would have to be addressed, and which it might be quite a challenge to resolve.